 Townhouse or small-multifamily retrofit in a project where the owner is replacing fossil-fuel heat with all-electric and wants the highest-spec cold-climate operating floor.
 Aurora holds 100% rated heat at 5°F and operates to -15°F (a 2°F edge over Mitsubishi Hyper-Heat on the operating-floor spec).
 Quaternity adds built-in dehumidification and a streamer-ionizer indoor-air-quality stage, which matters for asthma- or allergy-sensitive households.

 Most NYC mini-split and VRF problems we are called to fix are not equipment problems.
 They are decisions made before the equipment ever shipped.
-Here are the four we keep seeing.
+Here are the five we keep seeing.

 A 4-zone Hyper-Heat MXZ-4C36NAHZ2 nameplate is 36,000 BTU on the outdoor.
 Stack four 12,000 BTU indoor heads on it and the math says 48,000 BTU connected.
 That is a documented, normal connected ratio for ductless multi-zone, but only when the load calc supports it.
 We see installs where the contractor never ran a Manual J, hung four heads on a unit sized for two, and called it good.
 The system runs but it never holds setpoint on the coldest day.
 Fix: insist on a written Manual J load calc before signing.